johanberntsson/PunyInform/README.md

 tips for authors writing a game using PunyInform.
 It's not intended to teach the entire library, but more to give some tips you may find useful when you have a working knowledge of the library and you've started developing a game which you think you will release.
+All but the chapter on optimization is really required reading for all authors planning to release a game.

 You can see what tasks we're currently working on, tasks we've done and tasks coming up on our Trello board: